|

 Learning exactly how to set up and grind a decent Celtic profile is something of an art.
 This has been greatly simplified by the

 introduction by Hamlet (a subsidiary of Henry Taylor Tools) of the Profile Pro tools.
-These are actual sections of gouge blade onto which have been ground the "correct" profile of the various
+These are actual sections of gouge blade onto which have been ground the "correct" profile of the various grinds.

-grinds.
-Pop one of these into your grinding jig, adjust the jig settings so that the complete profile can be ground and you have the perfect set-up: record the settings and you will be able
+Pop one of these into your grinding jig, adjust the jig settings so that the complete profile can be ground and you have the perfect set-up: record the settings and you will be able to repeat them any time

-to repeat them any time you need.
-If you wish to check out the set-up, then rather than use up expensive tool steel, Hamlet also thoughtfully provide short sections of both bowl and
+you need.
+If you wish to check out the set-up, then rather than use up expensive tool steel, Hamlet also thoughtfully provide short sections of both bowl and spindle blade profile, in mild steel, so

-spindle blade profile, in mild steel, so that you can do a test grind any time you wish to check your grinder setting - or your skill - at no cost to your tools.
-See the listing, below, for the
+that you can do a test grind any time you wish to check your grinder setting - or your skill - at no cost to your tools.
+See the listing, below, for the available options in this canny system. |

 |